 The Department of Film presents the first complete U.S. retrospective of writer-director Kim Ki-Duk (b.
 1960, Bonghwa), a self-taught maverick Korean filmmaker whose work has enriched international cinema with its luminous intensity.
-This fourteen-film exhibition includes several features never before seen in the U.S., giving audiences a rare chance to chart the development of the director's sensuous, sensational imagery and wild and haunting narratives.
+This 14-film exhibition includes several features never before seen in the United States, giving audiences a rare chance to chart the development of the director’s sensuous, sensational imagery and wild and haunting narratives.

 Kim’s films cohere into a vivid and compelling body of work characterized by sweeping camera movements and long, richly composed shots.
 They are populated by characters, uneasy in their social situations, who adopt silence as a protection and whose reactions tend to be brutal; what distinguishes these narratives is what follows this savagery.
 His films take place in a world sometimes circumscribed by water, but always situated in a cinematic space a couple of degrees sharper than reality.
 All films are directed by Kim, from South Korea, and in Korean with English subtitles, unless otherwise noted.